sachinky/Caffe-installation-steps/README.md

 then run the following command:<b>This solution leads to error in caffe make all step </b><br>

 <br>
 g++ -shared -fPIC matcaffe.cpp -o matcaffe
+This gives segmentation fault

 <br>
 Now go to caffe folder and then